limehouselabs/led-screens/content/docs/giveaway.md

 ---
 # LED Tile Giveaway

-This page lists available LED screen equipment which has been donated to our community by the manufacturer, and is being distributed for free by [Limehouse Labs](https://www.limehouselabs.org).
+This page lists available LED screen equipment which has been donated to our community by the manufacturer, and is being distributed by [Limehouse Labs](https://www.limehouselabs.org).

 Eligible recipients are individual makers, hackerspaces, non-profits, and other community organisations in the UK.
 This equipment is distributed on the understanding that it is not for resale or for-profit use.